Sorry, you need to enable JavaScript to visit this website.

 eIncludes dry skin and xerosis.

-fIncludes palmar-erythemia, palmer-plantar erythrodysaesthesia, and plantar erythema.
+fIncludes palmar erythema, palmar-plantar erythrodysesthesia, and plantar erythema.

 gIncludes aphthous ulcer, cheilitis, lip ulceration, mouth ulceration, pharyngeal inflammation, stomatitis, and tongue ulceration.